phpbb/quickinstall/docs/sandbox-cli.md

 | `4.0.x` / `master` | Experimental                         |
 | `3.0` / `3.1`      | Unsupported by QuickInstall CLI      |

+In the `3.3.x` and `3.2.x` examples above, `x` is a placeholder.
+Use the exact phpBB release tag you want, such as `3.3.17`, whenever you know it.
+If you literally enter `3.3.x`, `3.2.x`, `3.3`, or `3.2`, QuickInstall treats that as a convenience fallback and resolves the newest matching release available from Composer.

 phpBB 3.0 and 3.1 are intentionally not supported by QuickInstall CLI.
 They are too old for this modern installer-based flow.

 ## Sources